minxyz/infamily.github.io/faq.md

 To integrate our efforts and pursue goals together.

 ### How is Infinity proposed language different than vocabularies available today?
 Infinity organizes all data.
-It strives to serve a purpose of being a vocubulary of vocabularies.
+It strives to serve a purpose of being a meta-vocubulary for vocabularies.

 We support an idea of openness and transparency.
 Our goal is to organize and provide data openly to public, so that everyone can benefit from it.

 ### I want to help.
 How do I get involved?
-If you’re a subject matter expert from mathematics, ontology, robotics or open knowledge, join us to review models at [wefindx.net](wefindx.net).
+If you’re a subject matter expert from mathematics, ontology, robotics or open knowledge, join us to review models at [wefindx.net](http://wefindx.net).

 If you’re an organisation, contact us to donate data and make it openly available for public, so that everyone can use it to solve humanity’s challenges.